crcdng/interact-ml-classify/README.md

 2. Press "P" to run the model

 ### Compatibility
 InteractML is in pre-release alpha and under heavy construction at the moment.
 See https://github.com/Interactml/iml-unity.
 The developers strongly recommend to use Unity 2019.2 with [release 0.20.2](https://github.com/Interactml/iml-unity/releases/tag/0.20.2).
+For this repo, I am using this setup on a Mac.